Alice in Borderland (TV series): Main

 A strong fighter and Hatter's best friend, Aguni is first introduced as an important member of "the Beach".
 He is in charge of a violent group named "the Militants".
 After leaving the Beach, he becomes an important ally to Arisu towards the end of the face-card games.
-He makes a cameo in season 3.
+He makes a cameo in season 3, working to keep Hatter's shop open.